davidjb/presentations/source/index.rst

 * Wanting to make a *real* difference to *real-world* projects?

-.. slide:: Let's look at open source.
+.. slide:: Let's look at open source!
    :level: 1